These are frequently asked questions (FAQs) and some suggestions to help you make your senior portraits fantastic.

 What should I not do before (or during) my session?

-- Don’t use glitter makeup, lotion or hairspray — it will look like you have white dots all over you and will not look pretty like it is supposed to.
+- Don’t use glitter makeup, lotion or hairspray.
+In “real life” the glittering is fleeting and sparkly.
+In a photograph it will look like you have white dots all over you and won’t look pretty like it is supposed to.

 - Do not chew gum during your portrait session — it will show and is difficult to retouch out.
 And in this case, “difficult” means “expensive.” ;-)